 One of the reasons I was drawn to Vanderbilt is its reputation for collegiality, world-class research and exceptional students.
 Already in the short time I have been here, I have seen those traits illustrated.

-During the academic year, you will hear from me monthly through our newsletter, Ampersand.
+During the academic year, you will hear from me monthly through our newsletter, Compass.
 Each edition of the newsletter will contain links to just a few representative endeavors and accomplishments.
 I would like our conversation to be interactive, so I welcome your comments.

 I look forward to meeting many of you in the coming months.